jodiefostersarmy/flask_blog/notes.md

 A: A Blueprint is a way to organize a group of related views and other code.
  - for example: This blog we are creating, we are going to create a Blueprint for the authentication functions and one for the blog posts functions.

+- The name associated with a view, is called an **endpoint**.

+- **Templates** are files that contain static data as well as placeholders for dynamic data.